-His detailed knowledge of the human body, the effects of manual labour, disease and of human behaviour allowed him to quickly spot signs which could inform him of an individual’s occupation and lifestyle.
+His detailed knowledge of the human body, the effects of manual labor, disease and of human behavior allowed him to quickly spot signs which could inform him of an individual’s occupation and lifestyle.
 He was by all accounts a slightly eccentric individual who enjoyed his work immensely.
 He was a lecturer of great acclaim, exciting his students with tricks and demonstrations to test their concentration and highlight the subtle signs they had overlooked.

-This notion of observation, key features, behaviours and traits that could tell us something about an individual was a more analytic approach based in scientific theory.
+This notion of observation, key features, behaviors and traits that could tell us something about an individual was a more analytic approach based in scientific theory.
 Bell’s work opened people’s eyes and minds to what is possible.
 By applying scientific principles to crime scenes a great deal of valid information could be gained, moving a criminal investigation towards cracking a case and apprehending a suspect.

 The introduction of such forensic methodology meant that evidence out-with testimony of victims or witnesses could now be obtained in order to support or refute such verbal reports.
-Furthermore, fingerprints, blood, hair samples and even the murder weapon could hold vital clues as to what had happened to whom, when and at who’s hand.
+Furthermore, fingerprints, blood, hair samples and even the murder weapon could hold vital clues as to what had happened to whom, when and at whose hand.

 If the idea of close observation and picking up on fine detail and subtle signs had not been demonstrated by Dr Joseph Bell, it is questionable where forensic science may stand today.